 In the U.S., common law helps determine worker status.
-Some confusion is created by improper focus on a given work relationship.
+Some confusion is created by an improper focus on a given work relationship.
 Instead of a narrow focus, proper worker classification is a result of looking at the total work situation in which an individual performs a job.
 Essentially, classification is a matter of control.
 Specifically, consider the following areas:

 Behavioral – Who has primary control over how work is done, the business or the worker?

 Financial – Who controls how a worker is paid, how are expenses handled, who is responsible for supplies and tools that are needed for work?

 Relationship – What defines the working relationship, manner of payment, what benefits are in place, does the worker have paid vacation, and what is the nature of the relationship?